nfisher23/nickolasfisher.com/content/blog/How-to-Have-a-Fallback-on-Errors-Calling-Downstream-Services-in-Spring-Boot-Webflux.md

 As advertised, our test now passes.

 Okay, so this is fine if the downstream service is behaving normally, but what if the service is misbehaving and barfing up 500s?
 In that case, our **WebClient** will just propagate up the error to our service.
-Now, let&#39;s say that 90% of your user base speaks English, it would seem pretty dumb to bring down this entire portion of the app just because you couldn&#39;t get a specific welcome message, even though that welcome message is almost always going to be in English.
+Now, let's say that 90% of your user base speaks English, it would seem pretty dumb to bring down this entire portion of the app just because you couldn't get a specific welcome message, even though that welcome message is almost always going to be in English.

 To simulate this failure, we can similarly use **MockServer**: